Pugalur: Education

 Pugalur's main elementary school is TNPL Matric School, which is accredited with Five Star status by Bharathidasan University, Trichy.
 Other schools include Pugalur Boys and Girls High School and Rangasamy Gounder Higher Secondary School.

 M. Kumarasamy College of Engineering (MKCE), in nearby Thalavapalayam, is a landmark on National Highway No.7.
 The college is affiliated with Anna University, Chennai.
 It is approved by the All India Council of Technical Education.
 Kandaswami Kandar's College in Paramathi Velur is the arts and science college closest to Pugalur.

-Intrastructure
+Infrastructure

 Transportation

 General transportation is provided through private and government-operated buses.
 Pugalur has a railway station connected to Erode, Coimbatore, Trichy, Chennai, Madurai, Tuticorin, Palakad, Thrisur, Ernakulum, Bangalore, Nagercoil, Salem, and Mysore.
 Both passenger trains and express trains pass through this station.

 The nearest airports are in Trichy (90 km), Coimbatore (112 km), and Madurai (156 km).
 The nearest major seaport is at Cochin (259 km), Thoothukudi (365 km) and Chennai (353 km).